tbindseil/dwf_3/cdk/README.md

 4. just invoke npm run when doing (or after) the scp

 So maybe, its not quite CI/CD, but just an automated script, and I can run it when I please from anywhere in the code

+Yeah but, where do we start?

+do I just run it with the repo in whatever state?

+lets do that first